appsquickly/typhoon/README.md

 good compromise between integration testing and pure unit testing.
 (Biggest testing bang-for-your-buck).

 * Supports injection of view controllers and storyboard integration.

-* Non-invasive.
-Its not necessary to change ***any*** of your classes to use the framework.
-Can be introduced into legacy applications.

 * Supports both initializer and property injection.
 In the case of the latter, it has customizable call-backs to ensure that the class is in the required state before and after properties are set.